contours/evaluation/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o DIR, --output DIR  directory to write SVG files to -g GOLD, --gold GOLD  name of a gold segmentation file
+  -h, --help            show this help message and exit -c filename:color, --compare filename:color
+                        name of a file with a segmentation to overlay for comparison, and a color to use -o DIR, --output DIR  directory to write SVG files to
 ```